WGBH-MLA/AAPB2/app/views/special_collections/Reconstruction_Interviews.md

 Records are described at an item level and all records contain brief descriptions and subject terms.
 Search by keyword or individual, or browse all episodes by clicking “Explore the Collection” below the search box.

-Recordings in the collection are multi-part conversations with single interviewees.
+Several recordings in the collection are multi-part conversations with single interviewees.

 ## Terms